lablup/backend.ai-webui/README.md

 $ make compile
 ```

-Copy `console-server.example.conf` in `docker_build` directory into current directory and modify configuration files.

 #### Web server
 Good for develop phase.
 Not recommended for production environment.

-This command will use console source in `build/rollup` directory.
+Note: This command will use console source in `build/rollup` directory.
 No certificate will be used therefore console server will serve as HTTP.

+Copy `console-server.example.conf` in `docker_build` directory into current directory as `console-server.conf` and modify configuration files for your needs.

 ```
 $ docker-compose build console-dev // build only